clumsycomputer/clumsy-math/README.md

 ###### rhythm phase

-> an offset of points relative to a base rhythm
+> an offset measured in slots applied to points relative to a base rhythm

 ```typescript
 const rhythm = [true, true, false, true, false];